ironpeakservices/ironpeak.be/content/blog/crouching-t2-hidden-danger.md

 ### Impact

-Once you have access on the T2, you have full `root` access and full kernel execution privileges since the kernel is rewritten before execution.
+Once you have access on the T2, you have full `root` access and kernel execution privileges since the kernel is rewritten before execution.
-Good news is that if you are using FileVault 2 as disk encryption, they do not have access to your data on disk *immediately*.
+Good news is that if you are using FileVault2 as disk encryption, they do not have access to your data on disk *immediately*.
-They can however inject a keylogger in the T2 firmware since it manages keyboard access, storing your password for retrieval.
+They can however inject a keylogger in the T2 firmware since it manages keyboard access, storing your password for retrieval or transmitting it in the case of a malicious hardware attachment.

-The functionality of locking an Apple device remotely (e.g. via MDM or FindMy) can also be bypassed (*Activation Lock*).
+The functionality of locking an Apple device remotely (e.g. via MDM or FindMy) can be bypassed (*Activation Lock*).

 A firmware password does not mitigate this issue since it requires keyboard access, and thus needs the T2 chip to run first.

+Any kernel extension could be whitelisted since the T2 chip decides which one to load during boot.

 If the attack is able to alter your hardware (or sneak in a malicious USB-C cable), it would be possible to achieve a semi-tethered exploit.

+While this may not sound as frightening, be aware that this is a perfectly possible attack scenario for state actors.
-I have sources that say more news is on the way coming weeks.
-I quote my source: *be afraid, be very afraid*.
+I have sources that say more news is on the way in the upcoming weeks.
+I quote: *be afraid, be very afraid*.

 ## Exploitation